kizitonwose/Calendar/docs/View.md

 `monthDates` have their `position` property set to `DayPosition.MonthDate` as seen in the code snippet above.

+**The following attributes are available for ONLY `WeekCalendarView` class:**

+- **weekHeaderResource**: The xml resource that is inflated and used as a header for every week.

+- **weekFooterResource**: The xml resource that is inflated and used as a footer for every week.

+- **weekViewClass**: A ViewGroup that is instantiated and used as the container for each week.
+This class must have a constructor which takes only a Context.
+You should exclude the name and constructor of this class from code obfuscation if enabled.

 **The following attributes are available for ONLY `YearCalendarView` class:**

 - **yearHeaderResource**: The xml resource that is inflated and used as a header for each year.